 I don’t loan money to friends, I give money to them — I don’t want to haggle for the money back and run the risk of ruining the friendship.
 When you get to my financial level, you will realize money is easily replaceable, and you can always make money — true and real friends aren’t; so, my priority is always about my true friends and my TIME allocation.

-CEO is the CEO of several well-known communications company throughout the United States, and he asked me to be on his board of directors for one of his top-tier Motorola retail/distribution companies.
+CEO is the CEO of several well-known Motorola and non Motorola communications companies throughout the United States, and he asked me to be on his board of directors for one of his top-tier Motorola retail/distribution companies.

 I accepted, and I am now a board member.